 “Schools know that sometimes an interview does not go well from a candidate’s standpoint, so this additional prompt helps candidates level the playing field in this regard,” Brown says.
 “I think it is smart on the part of HBS to give its candidates the last word on their application in this way.”

 MIT Sloan and the Pre-Interview Essay

-MIT Sloan School of Management—perhaps riffing off of HBS’s post-interview reflection—added its own new twist last year.
+MIT Sloan School of Management—perhaps riffing off of HBS’s post-interview reflection—added its own twist.
 In Sloan’s case, though, it is another essay and it comes before the interview.
 Clear Admit spoke with Dawna Levenson when the school first announced this newest element.
 She shared the details she knew then, which were that applicants invited to interview would be asked to provide a written answer to a second essay question in 250 words or less.
 The question: “The mission of the MIT Sloan School of Management is to develop principled, innovative leaders who improve the world and to generate ideas that advance management practice.
 Please share with us something about your past that aligns with this mission.”

 For last year, as part of the congratulatory email letting candidates know they have been invited to interview, Sloan provided a link to a section of its website where it restates the question and asks candidate to upload an answer at least 24 hours before their scheduled interview.
-“We try to invite people to interview at least one week in advance, so that should give them more than enough time to complete it,” Levenson noted in a conversation with Clear Admit last year.
+“We try to invite people to interview at least one week in advance, so that should give them more than enough time to complete it,” Levenson noted in a conversation with Clear Admit.
 The essay can serve as an ice-breaker for the interview, it is often the last thing that is read, by the interviewer, before the interview takes place.